CPAP questions or concerns?

 Some symptoms, such as the ones listed below, are common in sleep apnea sufferers when they are awake:

-- Excessive daytime sleepiness, causing changes in the person’s awareness, judgement and emotions.
+- Excessive daytime sleepiness, causing changes in the person’s awareness, judgment and emotions.
 With upper airway sleep apnea, because the person is unaware of the symptoms at night, they have no explanation for why they are so tired during the day.
 Those who suffer from central sleep apnea attribute their sleepiness to the awareness that they awoke numerous times during the night.

 - Early morning headaches.

 - Hallucinations, occurring when the person is very sleepy.

 - Disorientation, occurring after the person awakens.
 This is often called the “foggy mind” state.